 How intelligent are Pacific giant octopuses compared to other animals?

 Pacific giant octopuses are some of the most intelligent invertebrates in the animal kingdom.
 They have a highly developed nervous system with over 500 million neurons, allowing them to learn, problem-solve, and exhibit complex behaviors.
 In laboratory settings, they have been observed solving puzzles, navigating mazes, and even exhibiting play behavior, such as pulling on ropes and manipulating objects.
-Some scientists believe that they can have cognitive processes similar to those seen in vertebrates.
+Some scientists believe they can have cognitive processes similar to those seen in vertebrates.

 Can Pacific giant octopuses change their skin color and texture quickly?